bernhardAxonIvy/doc/source/axonivy/migration/migration-notes-92.rst

   .. warning::

-    Make sure that your project is converted to a maven project!
+    Make sure that your project is converted to a Maven project!

     Only dependencies with the scope :code:`compile`, :code:`system` and :code:`runtime` are copied.
 To reduce the size of your ivy archive, make sure that your dependencies are configured correctly:

       * Mark test dependencies with the scope :code:`test`
-      * `Exclude transient dependencies <https://maven.apache.org/pom.html#exclusions>`__ which are already delivered by the core
+      * `Exclude transient dependencies <https://maven.apache.org/pom.html#exclusions>`__ that are already delivered by the Ivy core

 .. include:: _tagLegend.rst